bevstr/satoshi-shuffle/README.md

 # Satoshi Shuffle

 A web application for managing Coinkite BlockClock Mini/Micro devices.
 Satoshi Shuffle displays custom text messages on your BlockClock that rotate in sync with your regular BlockClock displays.
-Text is chosen randomley from your configurable list.
+Text is chosen randomly from your configurable list.

 ## Features